Behavioral Health Consultant - $3,000.00 Bonus - Full Time

 Educate youth about the Homeless Youth Continuum and how to access available services and resources.
 Engage youth in Outside In program offerings.

-Be available on site to residents in Transitional Housing Program and/or Day Program during shifts.
+Be available on-site to residents in Transitional Living Program and/or Day Program during shifts.

 Provide individualized support to youth.
-Meet with youth as needed to monitor plans to accomplish goals and meet program expectations.
 Respond to youth crises as needed.

-Assure material and operational support of the Day and Housing Programs.
-This can include assisting with cleaning/room turnover in the Housing Program and assisting with food preparation/serving of meals in the Day Program as needed.
+Assure material and operational support of the Day and Transitional Living Programs.
+This can include assisting with cleaning/room turnover in the Transitional Living Program and assisting with food preparation/serving of meals in the Day Program as needed.

 Maintain accurate and timely documentation of all services and interventions in the appropriate data and tracking systems.

-On year relevant experience working with at- risk youth, homeless youth and/or in a drop-in, shelter, or transitional housing program.
+One-year relevant experience working with youth, homeless youth, and/or in a drop-in shelter, or housing program.

 Strong communication skills.